 Yes.
 The Mavic Air 2 is particularly easy to fly.
-The Mavic 2 Air uses the DJI Fly app, which has a flight simulator in beginner mode.
-The Mavic Air 2 has a new remote controller which is very easy to use.
-Flying is very simple.
+This quadcopter uses the DJI Fly app, which has a flight simulator in beginner mode.
+The Air 2 quadcopter has a new remote controller which is very easy to use, making flying very easy, even for the beginner.

 When starting out with your new drone, it is recommended that you read the Mavic Air 2 manuals.
 Become very familiar with the Mavic Air 2 quadcopter, remote controller and DJI Fly app before you start to fly.

 NOTE: For you first few flights, it is also a good idea to fly the Mavic Air 2 is an open clear space.